 By Erica Smith, student at Brigham Young University in Utah

 Abortion has a small presence in my native Utah.
 The state contains two abortion centers, a Planned Parenthood and an independent clinic.
 Still, over 3,000 abortions are performed in Utah per year.
 Pro-Life Utah, the state’s first citizen advocacy group focused specifically on the pro-life cause, was founded less than eighteen months ago in response to the viral Planned Parenthood baby parts videos.
-Salt Lake City’s first March for Life took place last year, when PLU vice president Deanna Holland discovered there was none.
+Salt Lake City’s first National Pro-Life March took place last year, when PLU vice president Deanna Holland discovered there was none.
 The night before, she gathered thirty-five friends and marched on the state capitol with signs hand painted by her children.
 This year, their second and my first, the turnout swelled to several hundred.

 The Pro-Life Generation may also be the social media generation, but sometimes we have to move from Twitter to the public square.
 We know the DC March is a commitment of time and money.
 Plane tickets are expensive and math homework is important.
 Come on, we’re students here.
 If your school has a pro-life club that will sponsor a road trip to Washington, great, but on campuses where the pro-life culture is less strong, we’re left to our own devices.
 Not everybody has the means to make it to the official march.
 But your participation is just as important-and arguably more so-at small rallies.
-Here are four reasons to attend (or start) your own March for Life next year.
+Here are four reasons to attend (or start) your own National Pro-Life March next year.

 1) Think globally, act locally